lmiguelgato/machine-learning-web-app/README.md

 To make sure TensorFlow is properly installed, you may try the benchmark in `api/benchmark/`.
 For example, this should work fine: `python api/benchmark/bench_tf.py`, even for Apple Silicon chips.

 :two: -Start a local Redis server.\
-For example, if you are on Linux or Mac, execute `api/run-redis.sh` to install and/or launch a private copy.
+For example, in GNU-Linux and in MacOS, you may execute `api/run-redis.sh` to install and/or launch a private copy.

 :three: -Start a Celery worker using threaded tasks pooling (in another terminal instance) by running:\
 `celery -A main.celery worker --pool threads --loglevel info -E`